themrsung/EconomyX/README.md

 Now anyone can buy and sell D simply by placing an order!

 ### Actors
-Actors are the base class for anything possible of executing economic action.
+Actors are the base class for anything capable of executing economic action.
 The current type hierarchy is as follows. (i: interface, a: abstract class, **bold**: final)

 - Actor (i)